Feasibility Study for Developing a Longitudinal Study of CMV Driver Health

-To conduct a feasibility study to determine whether a longitudinal study of CMV drivers (to understand changes in driver health and mortality) is worth pursuing.
+To determine whether it is feasible to conduct a longitudinal study of commercial motor vehicle (CMV) drivers to understand changes in driver health and mortality.

-For more information, contact Martin Walker of the Research Division at firstname.lastname@example.org.
+For more information, contact Theresa Hallquist of the Research Division at firstname.lastname@example.org.

 NIOSH and the Centers for Disease Control and Prevention

 Last updated: Monday, March 4, 2019